Health Insurance is the #1 most sought after benefit among job seekers. Offering the right plans can ensure you hire and retain the best employees.

 4) Usage does not affect your health insurance premiums.

-We offer plans as low as $9/person/month for small groups and $5/person/month for large groups.
-These plans have $0 copay when an employee calls a doctor.
-Want it to include unlimited Behavioral Health e-visits as well, make that $14/person/month.
+We offer plans as low as $16/person/month.
+These plans have $0 copay when an employee calls a doctor and often include behavioral health visits at no additional charge.

-Yes, you can get these plans cheaper but then your employees will have a $35-$50 copay and they won't use it.
+Yes, you can get these plans cheaper but then your employees will have a $35-$50 copay and they may not use it.
+Don't go cheap on this one.

 Supplemental health Insurance used to be premium perks.
 Now with the cost of healthcare skyrocketing and out of pocket maximums getting bigger and bigger, Supplemental Health insurance is a necessity.